 That means, for example, if you get injured in a car-pedestrian accident after crossing the street outside of a crosswalk, even though you are partially at fault for crossing the street illegally, the car driver may still be partially at fault for speeding, or being intoxicated, or texting and driving (and other factors).

-If you became the victim of a car accident as a pedestrian, and the driver or his/her insurer denies your recovery for your injuries and damages, seek the immediate help of a skilled car accident attorney to find evidence of the driver’s negligence and recover compensation.
+If you become the victim of a car accident as a pedestrian, and the driver or his/her insurer denies your recovery for your injuries and damages, seek the immediate help of a skilled car accident attorney to find evidence of the driver’s negligence and recover compensation.

 Here at JML Law, our best car accident lawyers in Long Beach and across California stand up for pedestrians to help them seek financial compensation for their injuries, damages and losses.